wp-plugins/docxpresso/readme.txt

 = May I use this plugin in any website, commercial or not? = Yes, there are no limits to that regard.
 = May I ask for support? =
-Yes, you can do so at [Docxpresso API](http://www.docxpresso.com "Generate dynamically all your documents online") but beware that support is not (always) offered for free.
+Yes, you may write in the forum or leave a message in [Docxpresso](http://www.docxpresso.com "Generate dynamically all your documents online") but beware that support is not (always) offered for free.

 == Screenshots ==